 8. They care about us (1 Peter 5:6-7, etc.)

-These characteristics of God make it possible for us human beings to have a personal relationship with them; just as we do with other human beings, but with divine reverence.
+These characteristics make it possible for us human beings to relate with them; just as we do with other human beings, but with divine reverence.
 These characteristics are found in us (humans) also.
 So rather loosely, we can say that God is a ‘person.’
 But, note that it is not that God has the characteristics of man; rather, man has the characteristics of God; after all, we were made in their image, after their likeness.
 (Genesis 1:26)

 Jesus declared that the Father was (and is still) seeking true worshipers to worship Him (the Father) in spirit and truth (John 4:23-24).
 True worshipers have a fervent acknowledgement of the power and might of God in their hearts all the time; wherever they are, and irrespective of what they are doing; they may express it in words at times, but when they do, it is in truth; a true reflection of the state of their hearts, and not a charade (Isaiah 29:13, Matthew 15:18 / Mark 7:6).
 True worshipers do everything as unto the Lord (Colossians 3:23-24).
 True worshipers worship God for Who He is; not because of what they expect God to do for them.